ecvelayo/1stsem20192020/eHarvest A Mobile Responsive Web Application for Agricultural Crops with SMS Notification/readme.md

 (https://laravel.com/docs/5.8)<br>
 Step 4.
 Clone the repository and paste it on Xampp/htdocs. <br>
 Step 5.
 Open the  XAMPP and click start for Apache and MYSQL.<br>
+Step 5.
+Open the terminal inside the VS Code and type “php artisan migrate:fresh --seed”<br>
 Step 6.
-Open the terminal inside the VS Code and type “php artisan serve”.<br>
+After migrating successfully  type “php artisan serve”.<br>
 Step 7.
 Open new terminal and type "npm run watch".<br>
 Step 8.
 Open Google Chrome Browser and type: http://localhost:8000/<br>
 <br>
 Default user:<br>
 email: admin@gmail.com<br>
 password: admin12345<br>

+Troubleshoot: <br>

+Admin user:
+Manage Order Page: When accepting/declining an order doesn`t show alert messege, Please load the nexmo account for SMS notification because it will not save to transaction table on the database if the SMS notification will not work.